MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     > [!NOTE]
     > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell." <br>On the Download Center page, select your language and then click the Download button.
 You'll be asked to choose between downloading a x64 and x86 .msi file.
 Download the x64 file if you're running the 64-bit version of Windows or the x86 file if you're running the 32-bit version.
 If you don't know, see https://support.microsoft.com/help/13443/windows-which-operating-system.
 After the file downloads, run it and follow the steps in the Setup Wizard.

-4. Connect to SharePoint Online as a [global admin or SharePoint admin](/sharepoint/sharepoint-admin-role) in Office 365.
+4. Connect to SharePoint Online as a [global admin or SharePoint admin](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 5. Run the following command to designate the document library as an organization assets library: